piobyte/flamingo/README.md

 Flamingo will detect package dependencies (and development dependencies [`devDependencies`]) that contain the `"flamingo-addon"` keyword.
 Using the specified entry point it'll load the addon.

-###Development - Hooks

-Flamingo addons only interact with the base flamingo installation using specified hooks, ie.: `"ENV", "CONF", "PROFILES", "ROUTES", "HAPI_PLUGINS"`.
-Each hook inside an addon must return a function that returns an expected value.
-To make it easier to change hook names, use the exported `HOOKS` from the `src/addon.js` module (ie. `addon.HOOK.CONF`).

-__ENV__ hook:

-The `"ENV"` hook allows you to extend environment variable parsing.
-It must export a function that returns an array of configurations compatible with the `src/util/env-config.js` module.
-See the `env-config` module documentation for more information.

-__CONF__ hook:

-The `"CONF"` hook allows you to set default parameter for your addon.
-It will merge the config object with the flamingo config (`config.js`).
-It must export a function that returns an object.

-__PROFILES__ hook:

-The `"PROFILES"` hook allows you to register additional profiles that are available inside the profile conversion route (`src/routes/profile.js`).
-It must export a function that returns an object.

-__ROUTES__ hook:

-The `"ROUTES"` hook allows you to register additional [hapi routes](http://hapijs.com/tutorials/routing#routes).
-It must export a function that returns an array of route registration objects

-__HAPI_PLUGINS__ hook:

-The `"HAPI_PLUGINS"` hook allows you to register additional [hapi plugins](http://hapijs.com/tutorials/plugins#loading-a-plugin).
-It must export a function that returns an array of plugin registrations.